gautam-u-hub/Claims-Management-System----DEMO/README.md

 Welcome to Claim Management System!
 This is a brief description of what my web app does.

+## Overview

+The Claim Management System provides a centralized platform for managing claims for organizations or insurance companies.
+It facilitates various functionalities tailored to different user roles:

+### Common Functionalities:

+- **Add New Claims**: Users can easily create new claims by providing necessary information.

+- **Update Existing Claims**: Existing claims can be modified with updated information or status changes.

+- **View Claim Details**: Users have access to detailed information about each claim, including its status, policy details, and related documentation.

+### Insurance Companies:

+For insurance companies, the system offers additional functionalities tailored to their requirements:

+- **Create New Policy**: Insurance companies can define and create new insurance policies with specific terms and conditions.

+- **Assign Policy to User**: Once policies are created, they can be assigned to users or policyholders as per their requirements.

+- **Reimburse Payments**: Insurance companies can manage payment reimbursements for claims based on policy terms and user eligibility.

+### Third Party Administrators (TPAs):

+For TPAs handling claims on behalf of insurance companies, the system provides functionalities to streamline their workflow:

+- **Check Claim Details**: TPAs can access detailed information about claims they are handling, including policy details and claimant information.

+- **Change Claim Status**: TPAs have the authority to update the status of claims, providing transparency and real-time updates to all stakeholders involved.

+By providing these tailored functionalities, the Claim Management System aims to enhance efficiency, transparency, and collaboration in managing claims across various entities involved in the process.

 ## Technologies Used

 - **Frontend**: React.js, React Router Dom, Bootstrap, Redux